Shawn Levy's unrealized projects: Starman remake

 On April 1, 2016, it was announced that Levy would direct a remake of the John Carpenter film Starman (1984) for Sony Pictures, with Arash Amel writing the screenplay; Levy would also produce the remake alongside Michael Douglas, who had also produced the original film.
 In August 2021, Levy stated that the project was "far horizon, or you could say unlikely", as he had not found a draft he felt was worthy enough of remaking the title.

-Uncharted film
+Uncharted

 On October 25, 2016, it was announced that Levy would direct the action adventure film Uncharted, based on the video game series of the same name, for Sony Pictures, with Joe Carnahan writing the most recent draft of the screenplay.
 On May 22, 2017, it was announced Tom Holland had been cast as Nathan Drake, with the film being reconfigured to serve as a prequel to the games.
 Rafe Judkins was rewriting the script by January 2018, with producer Charles Roven describing the film as an "origin story".
 On December 19, 2018, it was announced Levy had departed the film in order to prioritize working on Free Guy.
 The film was eventually directed by Ruben Fleischer and released in theatres on February 18, 2022.